sillsdev/ptx2pdf/docs/help/zqrcode.md

 ## Description
  Generates a QR-code from attribute data (which may not contain double-quotes), with the specified size (or from FontSize, if cat is provided).

-While the ISO standard allows codes to be as small as 1cm, and the code can generate them at any size that fits on the page, it is generaly recommended that a QR-code not be smaller than 2cm, for scanning at 20cm.
+While the ISO standard allows codes to be as small as 1cm, and the code can generate them at any size that fits on the page, it is generally recommended that a QR-code not be smaller than 2cm, for scanning at 20cm.
 Lower-end phones may not be able to focus sufficiently closely for smaller codes.
 The resolution of the printer also impacts the size of a printable QR code (see section later on)

 ## Attributes
 * `data="contents"` the data to be turned into a QR code.